California Rental Laws - An Overview of Landlord-Tenant Rights in San Francisco

 • Be treated fairly under California’s Fair Housing Act.

-• Receive proper notice before rent increases.
+• Receive proper notice before rent increases but not illegally withhold rent.

 • Be evicted only through the proper legal process.